alvarotor/entitier-go/README.md

 To use this structure in your project:

-1. Define your entity models in the `models/` directory.
+1. Define your entity models in the `models/` directory of your project.
 2. Create instances of `GenericRepository` and `GenericService` for each of your entity types.
 3. Use these instances in your application logic to perform CRUD operations on your entities.